weaveworks/weave/site/weavedns.md

 ## <a name="local-domain"></a>Using a different local domain

-By default, WeaveDNS uses `weave.local.` as the domain for names on the Weave network.
-In general users do not need to change this domain, but you can force WeaveDNS to use a different domain by launching it with the `--domain` argument.
+By default, weaveDNS uses `weave.local.` as the domain for names on the Weave network.
+In general users do not need to change this domain, but you can force weaveDNS to use a different domain by launching it with the `--domain` argument.
 For example,

 ```bash